tom-23/Horizon/README.md

 make
 ```

+## On macOS:
+Once Horizon as built, you should be left with an app bundle (Horizon.app) which, when opened, should crash.
+This is because there are no core files within the app bundle itself causing Horizon to crash when it trys to use them

+To solve this, copy the contents of: ``./assets/bundle`` to the application's resource folder: ``Horizon.app/Contents/Resources``.

 ## TODO List:
 - [ ] Ensure it builds on Windows and not just macOS
 - [x] Make the UI look SEXCCCCC.